Towards a Maturity Model for Systematic Literature Review Process: Key Practices, Specific Goals, and Process Areas

-\textit{Results Documentation} (RD) is the process area that provides ways to create reliable and complete documentation of the conducted SLR, aiming that SLR results effectively impact the target audience.
-To create such documentation, three specific goals (SG1 to SG3 of RD) and six associated practices recommend, for instance, documenting in detail the whole process, providing access to the entire raw data (for anyone that intends to replicate or update the SLR), and performing broad searches to ensure the generalization of SLR results.
-RD also considers proposals that have already been done to disseminate the SLR results better (e.g., rapid reviews).
-However, the SE community has still noticed the lack of impact of the SLR results on SE practitioners \cite{Badampudi2019Contextualizing} and has then proposed new strategies for SLR documentation such as evidence briefings \cite{Cartaxo2018Role}, mainly aiming to impact the industry.
-Hence, RD addresses the main issues regarding SLR documentation, not only revisiting the traditional guidelines to report SLR but also depicting critical elements that must be prioritized and better detailed while documenting SLR.
+\textit{Results Documentation} (RD) is the PA that provides ways to create reliable and complete documentation of the SLR, so that SLR results effectively impact the target audience.
+To create such documentation, we identified six practices: documenting in detail the whole process, providing access to the raw data (for anyone who intends to replicate or update the SLR), and documenting the details of the SLR process.
+However, the SE community has noticed the lack of impact of the SLR results on SE practitioners so they proposed new strategies for SLR documentation such as evidence briefings~\cite{Cartaxo2018Role} aiming to impact industry.
+From the six KPs shown in Table \ref{tab:kps}, four of them were classified as mandatory as SLR researchers need to publish all the details of the study for replication purposes and the techniques used.
+Only one key practice (KP14) was considered as recommended because not all SLRs make available the data used and another KP (KP17) was marked as optional as we did not find an SLR using SE guidelines.

-\textit{Process and Product Quality Assurance} (PPQA) groups four specific goals (SG1 to SG4 of PPQA) and several practices focused on improving the SLR quality.
-In particular, these practices aim to mitigate bias in the SLR process, such as handling inconsistencies, ensuring the validity of results, ensuring the reliability of venues and studies analyzed, and avoiding bias in data extraction.
-PPQA states that it is necessary to have a systematic and quality-driven way to deal with SLR problems and assures that researchers follow it.
-Many of these practices can require extra effort, but PPQA can contribute to ensuring the quality of SLR, which is nowadays a recurrent concern of the SE community.
+\textit{Process and Product Quality Assurance} (PPQA) encompass 17 practices (see Table \ref{tab:kps}) focused on improving the quality of the SLR.
+These practices aim to mitigate bias in the SLR process, such as handling inconsistencies, ensuring the validity of results, ensuring the reliability of the venues and studies analyzed, and avoiding bias in data extraction among others.
+Many of these KPs require significant additional effort which is why most of them are marked as recommended.
+For instance, we can perform pilot studies to adjust the search process using different keywords.
+Moreover, involving several researchers to resolve disagreements or cross-check results is sometimes not easy to accomplish.
+In addition, we identified three mandatory KPs (KP20, KP23, and KP27) as tasks that must be always performed to achieve a minimum level of quality, while the other four (KP21, KP29, KP30, and KP31) were considered optional.
+For instance, we could use sensitivity analysis to know if the set of papers selected is the right ones.
+As more recommended practices are adopted the SLR will have better quality and less bias.